THE THIRD TECHNOLOGICAL REVOLUTION

 We are now living in the midst of the third great revolution in history.
 When the principle of the lever was applied to make a plow, the agricultural revolution was born, and the power of nomadic tribal chiefs declined.
 When centuries later, men substituted the power of water, steam, and electricity for animal muscle, the Industrial Revolution was born.
 Both of these massive changes took centuries to unfold.
 Each caused a shift in the power structure.
 Today, the marriage of computers and telecommunications has ushered in the Information Age, which is as different from the Industrial Age as that period was from the Agricultural Age.
 Information technology has demolished time and distance.
 Instead of validating Orwell's vision of Big Brother watching the citizen, the third revolution enables the citizen to watch Big Brother.
 And so the virus of freedom, for which there is no antidote, is spread by electronic networks to the four corners of the earth.

 History is strewn with wonderful inventions.
 Most of them were designed to solve specific problems: the wheel to move things, engines to supply power, clocks and compasses to tell time and direction.
+The inventions that made possible the information revolution were different.
+They changed the way we solve problems.
+When Johann Gutenberg pioneered movable type in Europe in 1436, and when Intel designed

 - Full website and iPad access